FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ## Features

-- **Instant activation**: our clients can make transactions in 2 minutes.
+- **Instant activation**: our clients can make transactions in minutes.
 It also allows for fully online incorporation with minimal documentation.
 - **Easy integration**: through SDKs for several languages, integrate, and start using Alliance Payment Platform in less than an hour.
 - **API Driven**: Build your business at scale with our full API-based automation that requires no manual intervention.
 - **Multiple payment methods**: we have at your disposal more than 22 payment methods available.
 And others will constantly be added.
-- **The best support**: it is based on tickets, telephone and chat, which are always available to help you solve each step you take.
+- **The best support**: it is based on tickets, telephone, and chat, which are always available to help you solve each step you take.
 - **Admin Dashboard** - Refers to real-time data and information in your Alliance Payment Platform dashboard to make informed business decisions.
 - **Secure**: based on compliant standard PCI DSS Level 1 transactional processing services.